-Although our main conclusion is that the classical benchmark instances should be avoided when evaluating the \TSPTWM{} and the \TSPTWD{}, we believe that caution is also required when evaluating the \TSPTWTT{}.
+Although our main conclusion is restricted to the \TSPTWM{} and the \TSPTWD{}, we believe that caution is also required when evaluating the \TSPTWTT{}.
 Moreover, we argue that our results should be considered when designing new benchmark sets or training datasets for machine learning methods.
 Neglecting to do so could lead to biased conclusions about the efficiency and effectiveness of the solvers \citep{ChenGongChenLiuWangYuZhang2025}.
-The ideas proposed by \cite{AriglianoGhianiGriecoGuerrieroPlana2019}, \cite{Fontaine2023}, and \cite{RifkiSolnon2025}, which use a time window tightness parameter $\TWTightness$ to widen the time windows, provide a solid foundation for generating harder benchmark instances--even with fewer customers.
+The ideas proposed by \cite{AriglianoGhianiGriecoGuerrieroPlana2019}, \cite{Fontaine2024}, and \cite{RifkiSolnon2025}, which use a time window tightness parameter $\TWTightness$ to widen the time windows, provide a solid foundation for generating harder benchmark instances--even with fewer customers.

 The fact that changing $\TWTightness$ yields harder instances certainly helps researchers evaluate the efficiency of their methods, but it does not imply that the synthetic time windows generated are significant for real-life situations.
 For example, \cite{Ascheuer1996} discuss a real-life problem where tight time windows are designed to ensure that jobs are completed promptly in an online setting.
 The short question, whose answer remains unclear to us, is whether the classical benchmark instances are truly representative of real-world problems.
 An affirmative answer could suggest that our algorithm, while too simplistic as a general purpose approach, might still be valid as a preprocessing step for filtering out easy instances before applying more sophisticated techniques.